-In addition, there are plenty of Governance, Regulation and Compliance (GRC) concerns to attend to.
-These include mandates that seem to pull in different directions — such as the need to tightly control access to patient data and personally identifiable information, while also supporting the ability to securely share cleansed data with partner organizations.
+Top of mind for many healthcare IT teams is attending to Governance, Regulation and Compliance (GRC) concerns.
+These include mandates that seem to pull in different directions — such as the need to tightly control access to patient data and personally identifiable information, while supporting the ability to securely share cleansed data with partner organizations.

-All of this makes it crucial that you conduct a thorough data center evaluation when considering changes to your healthcare IT infrastructure — whether refreshing hardware, deploying new software, supporting mobile devices and the IoT, or integrating cloud-based applications.
+All of this makes it crucial that you conduct a thorough data center evaluation when considering changes to your healthcare IT infrastructure — whether refreshing hardware, deploying new software, supporting mobile devices and the Internet of Things (IoT), or integrating cloud-based applications.

-Healthcare represents an environment in which a multitude of disciplines and practitioners are brought together to function holistically for the most noble of endeavors: saving lives and improving the quality of life for those served.
-So it makes sense to work as a cross-functional team by including representatives of all involved areas during the initial phase.
+Healthcare represents an environment in which a multitude of disciplines and practitioners are brought together to function holistically for the most noble of endeavors: saving lives and improving the quality of life for patients.
+So, it makes sense to work as a cross-functional team by including representatives of all involved areas during the initial data center refresh phase.

 Though teams will differ among organizations, it’s essential to include stakeholders knowledgeable about IT infrastructure, applications and security, as well as experts from your GRC and legal teams.